valeriosillari/zitronenstrasse/README_todo.md

 ## TODO

-### DESIGN: set a concept for the design (logo + colors + interaction and modules)
-### STYLES: implement concept for the design/styles
-### icon svg always DOUBLE as the space they take? or as external files + CSS? look if we move from error page we lost styles
+### SVG icon always DOUBLE as the space they take? or as external files + CSS? look if we move from error page we lost styles

+### OG images and social images

 ### CONTACT PAGE: set node mailer and all the logic